stevan/Jackalope/README.md

 This part of Jackalope starts to get more opinionated.
-Currently it provides a basic set of tools for exposing discoverable services to manage a collection a resources.
-It borrows some of the basic HTTP interactions from the ATOM publishing protocol and Microsoft's Cannonical REST Entity model, them mixed up with some of my personal opinions.
+Currently it provides a basic set of tools for exposing discoverable services to manage a collection a resources in a CRUD like manner.
+It borrows some of the basic HTTP interactions from the ATOM publishing protocol and Microsoft's Cannonical REST Entity model, then mixed up with some of my personal opinions.

-We extend the base Jackalope spec for this part, adding to it a 'web/resource' schema and an 'web/service' schema, those can seen in Jackalope::REST::Schema::Spec.
+It should be noted that there is more to REST then simple CRUD actions on resource collections, but currently this is what is available "out of the box" with plans for more later on.
+At this point if you wanted a more complex flow it would be possible to do it manually with the tools in Jackalope.

-These are the two core components of the REST component.
+We extend the base Jackalope spec for this part, adding to it a 'web/resource' and 'web/resource/ref schemas and an 'web/service' schema, those can seen in Jackalope::REST::Schema::Spec.
+These are the two core components of the REST part of Jackalope.

 #### Resources